GeorgeHahn/BasisAPI/README.md

 Date format: YYYY-MM-DD

 Average heart rate is returned as a decimal

+Auth tokens expire pretty quickly, be ready to reauth often

 ### User ID
 Anywhere /me/ appears in an API endpoint, a user ID can be used (the ID given from v1's /user/me.json)